harlan-zw/harlanzw.com/content/blog/2023-february.md

 ---

 ::Alert
-This is a monthly newsletter I send to my GitHub sponsors.
-It was originally written at the end of February.
+Welcome to my monthly newsletter series.
+Each month I send an update of my journey working on open-source to my <a href="https://github.com/harlan-zw/" target="_blank'>GitHub sponsors</a> community.
 <br><br>
-Get monthly updates when I write them by joining my GitHub sponsors community as well as many other perks.
+After the month is over, I post it publicly here.
 ::

 Hello, my amazing sponsors!
 Welcome to first ever newsletter.
 I have some exciting things to share with you.